splunk/ansible-role-for-splunk/roles/splunk/tasks/splunk_apps/README.md

   destinations must be app directories matching `splunk_app_path_pattern` (under `etc/`, outside `etc/system`).
 Handlers per path come from `splunk_app_path_registry`, with `restart splunk` for unlisted paths.
-- The manifest and filter paths passed to rsync are derived from `splunk_app_staging_dir` on the controller; they never come from inventory data.
+- The manifest and filter paths passed to rsync are built by the role from `splunk_app_staging_dir` (which includes `inventory_hostname`), never from app-entry fields, so an app definition cannot inject rsync arguments.

 ## Removing apps